 Associate Vice President and Chief Human Resources Officer

 This policy describes student FICA exemptions and applies to all students of UW System institutions.

-FICA (OASDI and Medicare) is a tax on earnings or wages.
-Where an employer-employee relationship exists, employers are required to withhold FICA from the earnings/wages of an employee and pay an additional contribution, subject to certain maximums.
+FICA refers to the combined taxes withheld for Social Security and Medicare.
+FICA, which stands for the Federal Insurance Contributions Act, is a tax on earnings or wages.
+When an employer-employee relationship exists, employers are required to withhold FICA from the earnings/wages of an employee and pay an additional contribution, subject to certain maximums.
 States are able to determine which state employees are subject to FICA coverage by entering into an agreement with the Social Security Administration called a “218 agreement.”
 Prior to July 1, 2000, Wisconsin’s 218 agreement exempted students from social security coverage if the services performed by the student were not expected to exceed 600 hours in each calendar year.

 The Internal Revenue Service Revenue Procedure 2005-11 sets forth the standards that are used to determine whether student-employees are eligible for the student FICA exemption.
-The Revenue Procedure is incorporated into this policy as Attachment 1.
-To assist you in the consistent application of this tax procedure, the following examples are provided:
+The following examples provide assistance with the application of this tax procedure:

-Institutions within the University of Wisconsin System are responsible for following the methods, procedures, or systems to monitor continued student eligibility for the student FICA exemption to assure compliance with university policy and state and federal laws and regulations.
+University of Wisconsin System institutions are responsible for following the methods, procedures, or systems to monitor continued student eligibility for the student FICA exemption to assure compliance with university policy and state and federal laws and regulations.